Your Guide to Internet Speeds

 And with a download speed of 1,000 Mbps (often advertised as 1 Gbps or 1 gig speed tier plans), you could download that same two-hour video in only 1 minute.

-Occasionally, but not always, internet providers will advertise their plans’ upload speeds as well as download speeds.
+Occasionally, but not always, internet providers will advertise their upload speeds as well as download speeds.

 While uploading speeds are most important for people who upload large files like videos to the internet (think YouTubers), everyone needs some amount of upload speed.

-To go along with the 25 Mbps download standard, the FCC also set 3 Mbps as the upload standard for broadband internet.
+At minimum, most internet plans should have upload speeds of at least 3 Mbps.
 That’s about the same upload speed Zoom recommends for you to use on a video call.